Selling certain goods to young people is illegal; understand your obligations as an online retailer

 Selling age-restricted products via the internet presents particular issues and retailers must have effective systems in place for preventing sales to prospective customers who are underage.

-This guide applies to all products that have age restrictions on sales (see the 'Underage sales' section of this website).
+This guide applies to all products that have age restrictions on sales.

 Duty of retailers